 We like watching other people eat spicy food because it can be funny, impressive, or a mixture.
 It’s something that even people who don’t like eating spicy food can enjoy watching because you’re not eating the food yourself.
 You’re watching other people eat spicy food.
 By the look of the graph, the popularity of spicy food is growing exponentially on YouTube, with no sign of slowing down.
 Spicy food will become more popular than it’s ever been this upcoming year.

 Every spicy food challenge is extra exposure and creates a higher chance that a person will want to try this.
-It has led to popularity every step, from a strange way of being addictive to causing social pressure by associating it with strength.
-At the point where super-hot peppers are treated like celebrities.
+It has led to popularity at every step, from a strange way of being addictive to causing social pressure by associating it with the strength to the point where super-hot peppers are treated like celebrities.

 Conclusion